3600 St Davids Road,

 Members and their guests only

 The course in play today at Aronimink Golf Club opened in 1928 and Dornoch’s most famous son, Donald Ross, originally designed it.
-Since then, the club has remained true to Ross’s original design principles: to ensure even the best players are put to the “supreme test”.
+Since then, the course has been altered many times down the years, while remaining true to Ross’s original design principles: to ensure even the best players are put to the “supreme test”.

 Named after the chief of the Lenape tribe who once occupied the farmhouse that was used as the original clubhouse, the Aronimink Golf Club was established at the end of the 19th century and its members played golf at a couple of locations before upping sticks from Drexel Hill and settling on a 300-acre site at Newtown Square in 1926.
 The first play on the Ross-designed course took place on Memorial Day two years later.